Anna Guérin: World War I

 In 1914, before the outbreak of World War I, Anna Guérin had agreed to lecture in the United States.
 For three years she kept to that arrangement and travelled across the Atlantic in October 1914.
 Initially, her lectures were under the auspices of the ‘Alliance Française’ but she would discreetly raise funds for French war causes, at the end of her lectures.
-Those voluntary donations were sent direct to the American Red Cross.
+Those voluntary donations were collected and sent direct to France, via a third party.
 Once the United States entered the war, Anna raised funds openly, on a public platform.
 She raised funds for the ‘Food for France’ organisation; French widows and orphans; French veterans (medically discharged without a pension); the American Red Cross and the US Liberty Loan Bonds amongst others.
 Whilst lecturing for the US Liberty Bonds, Anna Guérin was described by many as the greatest of all war speakers.
+For her services to the US Liberty Bonds, Anna Guérin was awarded the US 1919 Victory Liberty Loan medal.
 Anna Guérin returned to France each summer.
 The influenza pandemic Spanish 'Flu curtailed what was to be her 1918/19 tour.
 She was halfway across the Atlantic Ocean when the 1918 Armistice was signed.